Are Bumblebees Aggressive?

 How Many Times Can a Bumble Bee Sting?

 Unlike honeybees, which die after stinging, bumble bees retain their stinger.
 This means they can sting multiple times without harm to themselves.
-However, bumble bees are not inherently aggressive and will only sting under certain conditions: When threatened: Bumble bees will sting if they feel their nest or themselves are in danger.
-Defensive behavior: They are more likely to sting when provoked, such as by sudden movements or swatting. bumble bee sting
+However, bumble bees are not inherently aggressive and will only sting under certain conditions:

-How to Avoid Bumblebee Stings
+Tips to Avoid Bumblebee

 Why Choose Our Bumblebee Control Services?